 - Click

-- For the selected Domain > Click the
+Domains - For the selected Domain > Click the

-- Scroll to the bottom under Authentication Servers
+Domain name - Scroll to the bottom under Authentication Servers

 - Click the circular gear icon to the right of the newly created (LDAP) Authentication Server

 .
-This is titled Manage settings on a mouse over of the gear icon.
+This is titled Manage settings on a mouse over of the gear icon. - Enter the required settings (details below)

 - Click the

-Save settings
+Save settingsbutton

 For point 5, the following is required: